What is Ocular Rosacea?

 Diagnosing ocular rosacea can be challenging as there are no specific tests.
 Therefore, doctors diagnose the condition based on medical history, symptoms, and a clinical exam.
 They may take a skin scraping or eyelash sample to confirm the presence of eyelash mites.

 Doctors may suspect ocular rosacea if someone has skin rosacea and eye symptoms.
-However, it can be challenging to diagnose if there are no skin problems as many of the symptoms of ocular rosacea are nonspecific.
+However, it can be challenging to diagnose without skin problems.
+Many of the symptoms of ocular rosacea are nonspecific.

 A person can develop an inflamed cornea (keratitis) without proper ocular rosacea treatment.
 Although rare, ocular rosacea can cause this complication.